Andrew-Novokhatny/The_Conspiracy_Hub/buckingham_conspiracy/README.md

 ## Data Persistence

 When running with Docker, bind-mount your data directory so edits persist between container restarts.
 The recommended approach is to mount a single directory and set `BCH_DATA_DIR` (see the Docker section above).
-The legacy approach mounts `setlists`, `songlist`, and `song_data` individually.
+Include `songlist/`, `setlists/`, `song_data/`, `mixer_configurations/`, and `stage_plots/` under that data root.

 ### Adding Lyrics